morganzhang0416/JavaSeleniumRacingCar/README.md

 ## Overview

 This project is a selenium framework.
-Its script is written in Java to test https://buggy.justtestit.org/.
+Its script is written in Java with Maven and TestNG to test https://buggy.justtestit.org/.
 The procedure below should be executed via Mac.
 Steps might be different if you are using Windows.

 ## two ways to excute the test